Citroën Ami (electric vehicle): Overview

-Opel Rocks-e
+Opel Rocks Electric

 In August 2021, Opel presented the Opel Rocks-e, an identical version of the vehicle for Germany only.
 It went on sale in November 2021.
 From 2023, it was renamed Opel Rocks Electric, in line with Opel's phasing out of the "-e" suffix on electric models.

 From 2022, the Opel Rocks Electric is offered on the Dutch market as well, where it is marketed with the Citroën model.